ciaran-helgen/Trilateration-Python/README.md

 - Arduino SAMD board version 1.8.13
 - Sandeep Mistry LoRa library version 0.8.0
 # Scripts
-the trilateration code.
+The trilateration code.
 Integrates serial buffering of Emlid GPS messages and RSSI messages with the trilateration.py code.

 # Trilateration-Python
 Trilateration algorithm based on the paper "An algebraic solution to the multilateration problem"